dtc111111/mcn-slam/README.md

 ```bash
 bash scripts/download_tum.sh
 ```
-### INS Dataset
+### DES Dataset
-Download the data as below and the data is saved into the `./Datasets/INS` folder.
-You can download the dataset in [INS Dataset Page](https://ins-dataset.github.io/ins/).
+Download the data as below and the data is saved into the `./Datasets/DES` folder.
+You can download the dataset in [DES Dataset Page](https://dtc111111.github.io/DES.github.io/).
 <p align="center">
   <a href="">
     <img src="Fig/dataset.png" alt="Logo" width="100%">